 Step 3: practice deep work

 The ability to do deep work is what is quite likely to improve your career, especially if your job is directly related to IT.
-In order to be able to do deep work, you need to be able to get in the zone while doing any productive activities.
+To be able to do deep work, you need to be able to get in the zone while doing any productive activities.
 This is the skill that the practice of mindfulness will give you.

 Deep work is all about dedicating 100% of your focus to the task at hand.
-Any distractions are eliminated and stray thought are ignored.
+Any distractions are eliminated and stray thoughts are ignored.
 It is almost guaranteed not to be fun.
-This is why many people cannot keep up this level of concentration for prolonged periods of time.
+This is why many people cannot keep up this level of concentration for prolonged periods.

 However, building the capacity for deep work is no different from building a muscle.
 It is a gradual process.
 You don’t have to try to keep yourself in this state for the whole working day if you haven’t done it before.
-Just aim to go for 15 minute chunks with some brakes in between.
+Just aim to go for 15-minute chunks with some breaks in between.
 After this, you can gradually increase the time you dedicate to it.